bricoletc/Brice_Markdown_CV/README.md

 This repo records my academic CV in Markdown format.
-See [index.md](index.md).
+Published at https://bricoletc.github.io/Brice_Markdown_CV/.

+For the Markdown source, see [index.md](index.md).

 ## Credit